xuyimingwork/zdmin-ara/README.md

 # @zdmin/ara

-This project provide a set of tools to generate client api request code from OpenAPI specification.
+This project contains a set of tools for generating client api request code from OpenAPI specification.

 ## usage